 - Provide recycling and compost containers for your guests so that if there is waste, it does not end up in the landfill.

-- Remember to take your beer bottle empties to any beer store for cash $ – or you can bring them to a recycling depot near you.
+- Empty beer bottles can be brought back to any beer store for cash (and to be reused), or you can bring them to a recycling depot near you.

 In addition to getting the compostable cups, you`ll want to have a place for people to compost them!
 Otherwise, they end up in the landfill.
 Organics (and compost containers) thrown in the trash end up in the landfill and do not get the aerobic process needed to reduce greenhouse gases during their decomposition.
-Organics in the landfill generate harmful greenhouse gasses.
 To reduce the emissions made from your organics and compostable items, place them all in a marked compostable bag to be disposed of correctly.
 You’ll want to clearly label and place compost bins right next to the garbage and recycling options to make it easy for your guests to identify.
-To make sure your organics are going to the right place, you can order compost bins as weekly home or office pickup from our very own Compost Winnipeg!

 - Bike Valet Bike Parking Services in Winnipeg